 as a kind of human hair cosplay wig for black women, it is more light, soft and delicate and looks more transparent than normal lace, which can melt into our skin more perfectly, which makes the hairline more invisible and undetectable.

-When: Summer 2026
+When: June 29-July 3, 2026

-Where: Whiskey Mountain Conservation Camp, Dubois, Wyoming
+Where: Whiskey Mountain Conservation Camp in Dubois, WY

 Cost:

-Camp Bighorn Registration Form 2025 (Registration closes May 16th)
+Camp Bighorn Registration Form Coming May 11

-Camp Bighorn 2025 Medical Form, Waiver, Photo Release
+Camp Bighorn Medical Form, Waiver, Photo Release

-Camp Bighorn 2025 What to Bring List
+Camp Bighorn What to Bring List

 Cabin Map and Floor Plans

-Send a Kid to Camp Bighorn 2025
+For Sponsors: Send a Kid to Camp Bighorn

 The Whiskey Mountain Conservation Camp is a Wyoming Game and Fish Department facility.
 Camp Bighorn operates out of this facility.
 The Conservation Camp sits within the Torrey Valley, just outside of Dubois and the Wyoming Game and Fish Department’s Whiskey Basin Wildlife Habitat Management Area.
 This area provides crucial winter habitat for bighorn sheep, elk, and mule deer.